IBM/aspera-cli/README.md

 This gem comes with a second executable tool providing a simplified standardized interface to start a FASP session: `asession`.

-It aims at simplifying the startup of a FASP session from a programmatic stand point as formating a [_transfer-spec_](#transferspec) is:
+It aims at simplifying the startup of a FASP session from a programmatic stand point as formatting a [_transfer-spec_](#transferspec) is:

 * common to Aspera Node API (HTTP POST /ops/transfer)
 * common to Aspera Connect API (browser javascript startTransfer)